Skchouhan753/Fluid-AI/README.md

 - manage task (CRUD)

 ## Installation & Getting started
-Detailed instructions on how to install, configure, and get the project running.
-For BE/FS projects, guide the reviewer how to check mongodb schema etc.
+Instructions on how to install, configure, and get the project running.

 ```bash
 npm init task-management-system